pioneers/programming-workshop/10_functions/lesson.md

 	> type(42)
 	<class 'int'>

 The name of the function is type.
 The expression in parentheses is called the argument of the function.
+The argument of a function is als called the input into the function.
 The result, for this function, is the type of the argument.

 It is common to say that a function “takes” an argument and “returns” a result.
 The result is also called the return value.